heyjoekim/SnowModelDoc/README.md

 ### 2.3 Downloading SnowModel Code
 we can download code from [ftp://gliston.cira.colostate.edu//SnowModel/code](ftp://gliston.cira/colostate.edu/SnowModel/code).
 We may need to use a ftp client downloader such as FileZilla or CyberDuck.
-### 2.4 Running Fortran
-Unlike Python, R, or MATLAB, Fortran is not an interperted computer language.
-This section goes over the basics of Fortran.

 ## 3) SnowModel
 Here is a rundown of the file structures of SnowModel vital to getting a simulation running.